Reid W. Click

 2201 G Street NW, Suite 401-P Washington, DC 20052

-Reid W. Click is an associate professor of international business and international affairs at the George Washington University School of Business in Washington, D.C., where he teaches courses in international financial management, macroeconomics for the global economy, international economics, and finance for development.
+Reid W. Click is the chair of the Department of International Business and an associate professor of international business and international affairs at the George Washington University School of Business in Washington, D.C., where he teaches courses in international financial management, macroeconomics for the global economy, international economics, and finance for development.

 Professor Click is an expert on international financial risk and risk management.
 His academic research is predominantly empirical, and examines exchange rates and exchange rate risk; political risk; the integration of financial markets; and international valuation.
 His research has been published in leading journals, including the Journal of International Business Studies.
 He is currently serving as an associate editor in the field of international finance for the Journal of Asian Economics.